Textualize/textual/docs/blog/posts/inline-mode.md

     ```

-This post will cover some of what goes on under the hood to make inline apps work.
+This post will cover some of what goes on under the hood to make such inline apps work.

-## Recap
+## Programming the terminal

 Firstly, let's recap how you program the terminal.
 Broadly speaking, the terminal is a device for displaying text.
-You write (or print) text to the terminal, which it displays at the end of any existing text.
+You write (or print) text to the terminal which typically appears at the end of a continually expanding text buffer.
 In addition to text you can also send [escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code), which are short sequences of characters that instruct the terminal to do things such as change the text color, scroll, or other more exotic things.

 We only need a few of these escape codes to implement inline apps.

 !!! note